VictorMegir/Encryptor-web-app/README.md

 * Second, a component called Cipher Box which is responsible for the interactions of selecting a cipher, changing the operation type (encrypt and decrypt) and removing a cipher.
 It is also responible for adding more ciphers and finally making the POST request to the backend.<br>
 * Finally there is a component which displays the result that the backend has sent to the appliction.<br>

-The forntend was made with <a href='https://reactjs.org/'>React</a>, using the hooks interface.
+The forntend was created with <a href='https://reactjs.org/'>React</a>, using the hooks interface.
 Styling was  done using <a href='https://tailwindcss.com/'>Tailwind CSS</a>.

 ### Deployment